Tag Archives: Saint of the Day

 St. Denis

-The feast day of St. Denis and Companions is celebrated on October 9.
+The Feast day of St. Denis and Companions is celebrated on October 9.
 St. Denis is the patron saint of France and against headaches.

 St. Denis was born and raised in Italy.
 He is also known as St. Dionysius.
 He was sent to Gaul by Pope St. Clement.
 He is probably the first Bishop of Paris.
 St. Denis was martyred along with two companions according to the writings of St. Gregory of Tours.
 His companions are believed to be St. Rustreus and St. Eleutherius, a priest and deacon.
 They were beheaded with a sword under the persecution of Emperor Valerius in 258.
 The head of St. Denis was carried into the nearby village before their bodies were thrown into the Seine River.
 St. Denis body was recovered and a chapel was built over his tomb.